International Anti-Corruption Law Research Guide

 This guide covers electronic and print resources on corruption law.
 Corruption law touches on a wide variety of issues including money laundering, government transparency, organized crime, trade and investment regulations.
 Corruption law can frequently incorporate aspects of comparative, international and foreign law.
 For researchers new to international law, see our international law research guide for further assistance.

 The law library has many materials on corruption law and the titles below are meant only as a starting point.
-To locate more resources, search the online catalog (or try our NEW catalog interface) using keywords to narrow your search results.
+To locate more resources, search the online catalog using keywords to narrow your search results.
 For example, < corruption transnational > or < money laundering >.

 - Anti-Corruption Services: Good Practice in Europe INTL KJC9015 .A97 2003